equinor/farfetched-actions/README.md

 _Parameters:_
 * **fusion-portal-url** (mandatory)
 URL to the Portal where the artifact should be deployed.
+E.g. `https://fusion-s-portal-{env}.azurewebsites.net/`.
+For CI it is `https://fusion-s-portal-ci.azurewebsites.net/`
 * **app-key** (mandatory)
 The AppKey (name of the package), as used within the Fusion Portal.
 * **artifact-path** (mandatory)